chasemir/Experiment-4/README.md

 2. Use Seaborn and Matplotlib to create visualizations that can reveal trends in the data.

 ### III.
 Problem 1: Working with the Data
-Guidlines:
+Guidelines:

-	•	I uploaded a CSV file that contained scores of students across several subjects and filtered the data to look at specific aspects.
+1. Upload the CSV file containing students' scores across several subjects and filter the data to look at specific aspects.
-	•	Created visualizations that showed:
+2. Created visualizations that showed:
-	•	How average scores compare across different Tracks.
+	- How do average scores compare across different tracks?
-	•	Whether there is a difference in scores based on Gender.
+	- Whether there is a difference in scores based on Gender.
-	•	How scores vary based on the students’ Hometowns.
+	- How scores vary based on the students’ Hometowns.

    I. Discussion

    		Uploading the CSV File:
 	  	- The CSV file was loaded into a DataFrame called board using Pandas.
 This allowed us to store all the data (like scores in Math, Electronics, and other subjects) in one structure.

      		Filtering the Data:
 	      	- I filtered the data to answer questions like:
 	      	- Who are the students in the Instrumentation track from Luzon with high Electronics scores?
 	      	- Then, we calculated the average score for each student across several subjects, which gave us a clearer picture of their overall performance.

 	      	Visualizing the Data:
 	      	- I used three key graphs to analyze our data:
-      	1. Violin Plot: Showed how the average scores were spread across different tracks.
+	      		- Violin Plot: Showed how the average scores were spread across different tracks.
-      	2. Bar Plot: Compared the average scores of male and female students.
+	      		- Bar Plot: Compared the average scores of male and female students.
-      	3. Line Plot: Tracked the average scores of students from different hometowns for both males and females.
+	      		- Line Plot: Tracked the average scores of students from different hometowns for both males and females.

 ### IV.
 Problem 2: Digging Deeper into the Data
   Guidlines